 The Disability Discrimination Act

-If your mental illness has a substantial, adverse and long-term effect on your ability to carry out normal day-to-day activities, it is likely you are covered by the Disability Discrimination Act.
+If your mental illness has a significant, adverse and long-term effect on your ability to carry out normal day-to-day activities, it is likely you are covered by the Disability Discrimination Act.
 The act also covers people who had a disability in the past.

 The act doesn't impairments that are covered, but considers the effects of an impairment on a person.

-For example, someone with a mild form of depression with only minor effects may not be covered, while someone with severe depression with substantial effects on their daily life is likely to be considered as having a disability under the act.
+For example, someone with a mild form of depression with only minor effects may not be covered, while someone with severe depression with significant effects on their daily life is likely to be considered as having a disability under the act.

 Many people with a mental health condition do not think of themselves as having a 'disability' - but they may have rights supported by the Disability Discrimination Act.